Archive for: Polish Criminal Code

 5. Should the information mentioned in section 2 hereof be altered, the registration body shall be immediately noticed.

 The prosecution also alleged that Leszek Szymczak published press material featuring criminal content that publicly incited its readers to commit offences.
 For that reason the prosecution pressed the second charge.
-Under article 49a of the PLA
+Under article 49a of the APL

 1. A person who publicly calls for committing an offence of a fiscal crime shall be subject to a fine penalty, the restriction of liberty or imprisonment for up to two years.